hjcore/gotabit-crypto/README.md

 #### Store

-global state manager based on redux/toolkit, you can find more information on redux/toolkit's documentation: https://redux-toolkit.js.org/
+Global state manager based on redux/toolkit, you can find more information on redux/toolkit's documentation: https://redux-toolkit.js.org/

 #### Notifications